-Try it for yourself in the php code pad below provided by phpfiddle.org.
-Just highlight all the text that you see in the box and click backspace the put in your PHP Variable.
+Try it for yourself in the PHP code pad below provided by proose.com .
+Just highlight all the text that you see in the box and click backspace to put in your PHP Variable.

 Simple right?
-Ok well lets include some line breaks like we learned before.
-A line break is an html code and it tells the browser that we want to start a new line.
-We learned this in our previous php lesson.
+Ok well let’s include some line breaks like we learned before.
+A line break is a HTML code, and it tells the browser that we want to start a new line.
+We learned this in our previous PHP lesson.

-So lets try this code in out php fiddle.
+So let’s try this code in our PHP fiddle.

 <?php $variable ="Hello my name is Max I work at A1WebsitePro.com<br/> A1WebsitePro.com is the #1 Web Development company in the world<br/> Contact them today if you are serious about having a top notch website"; echo $variable; ?>